 WordPress will now load the user profile associated with that particular User ID.
 You now have the customer’s name, username, email address, and social media information.
 You can also track their orders, product views, cart activity, and more.

 We hope this article helped you learn how to enable customer tracking in WooCommerce with Google Analytics.
-You may also want to see our expert pick of the best free WooCommerce plugins for your online store and the ultimate guide to Google Analytics 4.
+You may also want to see our expert picks of the best free WooCommerce plugins for your online store and our ultimate guide to Google Analytics 4.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.